LuisMerc4do/Chatbot-ai-main/README.md

-Chatbot created with nextjs and migrating to .NET
+Chatbot created with Next.js, React.js and migrating to .NET